 That happened today.

-Uh, she was called to the stand.
+She was called to the stand.

-She described the whole scene, you know, about she didn't know what crack cocaine had ever been, and eventually Hunter got her, Hunter and her used crack cocaine uh together, talked about Hunter on crack cocaine, uh, what his demeanor was, how it would change when he was on crack, how he'd become agitated, high strung, but at other times functioning as well.
+And eventually Hunter got her, Hunter and her used crack cocaine together, talked about Hunter on crack cocaine, what his demeanor was, how it would change when he was on crack, how he'd become agitated, high-strung, but at other times functioning as well.

 And she admitted that Hunter introduced her to crack cocaine.

-He said she was ashamed about that period of her life, and she gave up, you know, drug use fairly quickly, is my understanding.
+She said she was ashamed about that period of her life, and she gave up, you know, drug use fairly quickly, is my understanding.

-Um and then she tells the whole story how she found the gun and the ammo in his car and panicked, and he was asleep at the time, didn't want him to hurt himself or her kids, and anyway, and and didn't know what to do.
+And then she tells the whole story how she found the gun and the ammo in his car and panicked.

-She was gonna hide it.
+She was going to hide it.

-She was afraid that the kids may find it, and the whole story about how she put it in this dumpster.
+And the whole story about how she put it in this dumpster.

-And then it gets into this whole issue of well, okay, the next day that Hunter was waiting for a drug dealer named Mookie in Wilmington the very next day after signing the gun application form.
+And then it gets into this whole issue of, well, okay, the next day that Hunter was waiting for a drug dealer named Mookie in Wilmington the very next day after signing the gun application form.

-Uh it seems pretty compelling.
+It seems pretty compelling.

 Nothing I can do is working.